jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 SILICON VALLERY VIDEO
 This is edited down from American Experience: Silicon Valley.
 Note, this is not neccesarily an endorsement of modern silicon valley.

 Traitors.
 Troublemakers.
 Shameful act.
 Equality over heirarchy.
 Invention over the tried and true.
 Look at your smartphone or laptop.
 These are the morals that invented that device.
 Don't take it for granted.
 Other business cultures were investing billions, and are now forgotten.
 The Traitorous Eight and their followers are heroes, because they matched new philosphy inside a new age.
-Mass-collaboration and the the Internet Age go hand in hand.
+Mass-collaboration and the Internet Age go hand in hand.

 Mixing the internet with personal computers makes you a super human cyborg.
 All it takes to jump into the Internet Age, is the click of a new set of ideals of right and wrong, good and bad, in science, art, morals, politics, and economics.
 Only a new ruling philosophy will unite us to see the big picture; that all our choices matter, because we're all player god, and only we can win the game of civilization.